Get a Fighter on Your Side

 Discuss the value of your claims with the dedicated San Antonio personal injury attorneys at Wyatt Law Offices by contacting us today.

 Q. What kinds of damages can I claim in San Antonio injury lawsuits?

-Texas law allows eligible claimants to demand both economic and non-economic damages.
-Economic damages refer to your direct calculable losses, which commonly include medical bills and lost wages.
+Texas law allows eligible claimants to demand both; non-economic damages and economic damages refer to your direct calculable losses, which commonly include medical bills and lost wages.
 However, they can also include any reasonable financial damages incurred due to the accident and resulting injuries/illnesses.

 Additional economic demands might include:

 - Out-of-pocket pharmacy expenses

 - Occupational therapy

 - Home nursing care

 - Lost employment benefits, i.e., paid vacation time, insurance payments, and retirement contributions